RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 **LED connector CN10**

-The LED connector (CN10) pins are bent.
-It seems like the pins have been forcefully bent when the connector housing was installed.
-With a pair of needle-nose pliers the pins are straightened.
+The pins of the LED connector (CN10) are bent.
+It appears that they were forcefully bent during installation of the connector housing.
+Using a pair of needle-nose pliers, the pins are carefully straightened.

 <p align="center" float="left">
     <img src="Images/Main09.jpeg" alt="Description" width="450">